 Anne Mergen’s editorial cartoons chronicle history from the Great Depression through the Cold War.
 In 1933, she was the only woman editorial cartoonist in the United States, a status that continued until her retirement in 1956.
 She continued to have cartoons published as late as June 1961.

 For more than six decades, Edwina Frances Dumm worked as a professional cartoonist.
-Beginning as a political cartoonist on the staff of the Columbus Daily Monitor, Edwina paved the way as the first woman employed in a full time position as editorial cartoonist.
+Beginning as a political cartoonist on the staff of the Columbus Daily Monitor, Edwina paved the way as the first woman employed in a full-time position as an editorial cartoonist.